omgnetwork/omgnetwork.github.io/docs/glossary.md

 ## OMG
-Short for OmiseGO, the name of the OmiseGO Network.
+Short for OmiseGO, the name of the OMG Network.
 Also, the ticker of the ERC20 token used to secure the network.

 ## OMG token
 A utility and staking token that gives users the right to take an active role by running validator nodes on OmiseGO's Proof of Stake network, using their tokens as a security deposit.
-An OMG token brings value to the Ethereum Mainnet because the value of the OMG token is backed by the value of the amounts transacted on the OmiseGO Network (both external, real-world money, and crypto-money) and being pushed through the network’s decentralized exchange (including the other applications, businesses, and token projects that are outsourcing their DEX requirements to it).
+An OMG token brings value to the Ethereum Mainnet because the value of the OMG token is backed by the value of the amounts transacted on the OMG Network (both external, real-world money, and crypto-money) and being pushed through the network’s decentralized exchange (including the other applications, businesses, and token projects that are outsourcing their DEX requirements to it).
 As the OmiseGO platform and the underlying network evolves over time, so does the nature and role of the OMG token.

 ## OmiseGO